sait-wbdv/sample-code/backend/express/route-params/1-create-list-route/README.md

     ```

     - Note: This is not a JSON route (those point to `/api/v0`).
 This renders an empty page that makes a `json` request later.
 We could render the list server-side but that takes up server resources.
 Instead we let the browser do it.
+3. In the `partials/header` view, add a navigation link to the `/definitions` list.